pgxn/meta/spec.md

     **SHOULD** be listed here.

 *   **runtime**: The runtime phase refers not only to when the distribution's contents are installed, but also to its continued use.
-Any dependency that is a prerequisite for regular use of this distribution **SHOULD** be indicated here.
+Any package that is a dependency for regular use of this distribution **SHOULD** be indicated here.

-*   **develop**: The develop phase's prereqs are dependency needed to work on the distribution's source code as its maintainer does.
+*   **develop**: The develop phase's packages are dependency needed to work on the distribution's source code as its maintainer does.
 These tools might be needed to build a release archive, to run maintainer-only tests, or to perform other tasks related to developing new versions of the